dr-boss/hc2-sql-log/README.md

     fibaro:startScene(76, {{sev = "info"}, {src = dev}, {msg = "test"}})

 on Your sql server (NAS):
-    CREATE DATABASE HC12345      -- or another or use any existing CREATE TABLE `debug` (      -- ex. name of monitored HC2 `SQL_Time` timestamp NOT NULL DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP, `HC2_Time` datetime NOT NULL,
+    CREATE DATABASE fibaro      -- or another or use any existing CREATE TABLE `hc123456` (      -- ex. name of monitored HC2 `SQL_Time` timestamp NOT NULL DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP, `HC2_Time` datetime NOT NULL,
       `HC2_Level` varchar(10) NOT NULL,